steviemj17/wats-3020-node-2/README.md

 ## Basic Requirements
 In order to complete this project successfully, you will need to fulfill these requirements:
 * Complete the code for all of the associated TODOs in `index.js` in the `1-fizzbuzz` folder such that the program accepts numeric input and correctly outputs _fizz_, _buzz_, or _fizzbuzz_ for each number.
-* Complete the code for all of the associated TODOs in `index.js` in the `1-fizzbuzz-fun` folder such that the program works similarly to the `1-fizzbuzz` program.
+* Complete the code for all of the associated TODOs in `index.js` in the `2-fizzbuzz-fun` folder such that the program works similarly to the `1-fizzbuzz` program.
-* Complete the code for the conditional logic in `index.js` in the `2-reverse-string` folder such that the program properly identifies that a string has been inputted and returns the reversed string as output.
+* Complete the code for the conditional logic in `index.js` in the `3-reverse-string` folder such that the program properly identifies that a string has been inputted and returns the reversed string as output.
-* Complete all of the associated TODOs in `index.js` in the `2-reverse-string-iterate` folder such that the program properly identifies that a string has been inputted and returns the reversed string twice: once by iterating through the full string and once by itereating through only half of the string.
+* Complete all of the associated TODOs in `index.js` in the `4-reverse-string-iterate` folder such that the program properly identifies that a string has been inputted and returns the reversed string by iterating through the full length of the string.

-## I/O for this code
-* Use the local module **getargs** to pull a single argument out of the command line for input.
-* Use the local module **io** to prompt the user for input
-* Use console.log(<string>) or io.print(<string>) for output.
+* Complete all of the associated TODOs in `index.js` in the `5-character-count` folder in order to correctly recognize a string, count the characters in the string, and output the number of each character (sorted in order of frequency).

+## Guide & Tutorial
+For assistance on how to proceed with specific components of the assignment, consult this [text tutorial](./tutorials.md) for guidance.
+IN the alternative, a video walkthrough of the assignment can be found here: **link**.

 ## Stretch Goals

-Complete the optional tutorials.
+1. In the exercise `4-reverse-string-iterate`, complete the STRECH TODOs in order to reverse the string by only iterating through half of its length.
+2. In the exercise `5-character-count`, also display the character counts in alphabetical order.